 The Corporation and its Mission

-The Jacques Cartier and Champlain Bridges Incorporated (The Corporation) is a wholly owned subsidiary of The Federal Bridge Corporation Limited,a crown corporation reporting to Transport Canada.
+The Jacques Cartier and Champlain Bridges Incorporated (The Corporation) is a crown corporation reporting to Infrastructure Canada.
+The Corporation is accountable to Parliament for the conduct of its affairs through the Minister of Infrastructure, Communities and Intergovernmental Affairs.

 The Corporation new mission, vision and values in 2013 are: